Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Installation
 ------------

+Uncompress files and rename plugin folder "ArchiveRepertory".

-Installs it like any other Omeka plugin, then follows the config instructions.
+Then install it like any other Omeka plugin and follow the config instructions.

 Current release is compatible with Omeka 1.5.3, but a little patch should be applied on two files of Omeka core, waiting for its official integration.
 For